TangibleTNFT/ustb/test/Invariant/report.md

 ### [M-1] Fails to bridge tokens for non-rebase users

-**Description:** In the `LayerZeroRebaseTokenUpgradeable.sol`, when a non-rebase user tries to bridge tokens it fails because when `_debitFrom()` is called `_transferableShares()` gets called as well which is soley used to check rebase user balance before tranferring tokens, given the user trying to bridge token is a non-rebase it fails stating `AmountExceedsBalance()`
+**Description:** In `LayerZeroRebaseTokenUpgradeable.sol`, when a non-rebase user tries to bridge tokens it fails because when `_debitFrom()` is called `_transferableShares()` gets called as well which is solely used to check rebase user balance before tranferring tokens, given the user trying to bridge token is a non-rebase it fails stating `AmountExceedsBalance()`

 **Impact:** Fails everytime a non-rebase users tries to bridge tokens.

 **Proof of Concept:**
-The code below contains two tests:
+The code below contains one test:

 `test_shouldFailWhenSenderIsNonRebaseUser()` shows how a non-rebase user fails to bridge tokens.